 AAMS, a module of GSA's screening system, provides internal agency screening and redistribution of personal property to authorized agency users.
 The system was first developed in coordination with the Department of Energy (DOE).
-GSA has also worked with the Departments of Commerce (DOC), Veterans Affairs (VA), Agriculture (USDA) and the GSA Policy staff to customize AAMS modules for their needs.
+GSA has also worked with the Departments of Commerce (DOC), Interior (DOI), Veterans Affairs (VA), Agriculture (USDA), Homeland Security (DHS), and the GSA Policy staff to customize AAMS modules for their needs.

-DOC, VA and USDA use AAMS to report, select, and transfer excess personal property exclusively within their agencies.
+The participating agencies use AAMS to report, select, and transfer excess personal property exclusively within their agencies.
 At the end of their internal screening cycles, any property still available is either returned to the agency or is passed to GSAXcess®.
 Using GSAXcess®, other federal and state agencies can locate available excess or surplus property and compete for it.
-For further information, contact Jennifer Jessup at DOC, James Teal at VA, Michael Johnson at USDA, Beth Leykamm at DOE or Katherine Rhodes at GSA Policy.
+For further information, contact the National Utilization Officer (NUO) for the participating agency.

 After logging into GSAXcess®, the system identifies the individual logging in as an AAMS user by the Agency/Bureau Code associated with the account and automatically routes the individual into the AAMS module.